Emblem of Abkhazia

-Abkhazia is a region in the Caucuses that is under the effective control of the partially recognised self-declared Republic of Abkhazia.
+Abkhazia is a region in the Caucasus that is under the effective control of the partially recognised self-declared Republic of Abkhazia.
 The de jure majority internationally recognized Autonomous Republic of Abkhazia claims to be its legitimate government.

 Republic of Abkhazia

 The coat of arms of the Republic of Abkhazia was adopted by the Supreme Soviet of Abkhazia on 23 July 1992, after it unilaterally declared its secession from Georgia.

 The emblem of separatist Republic of Abkhazia is a shield divided vertically into white and green.
 On this are placed devices outlined in gold: